THE coffee shops in this timeline does

 corner of the new Marks and Spencer Simply Food outlet in Beam Street

-joins Nantwich's growing coffee premises.
+joins Nantwich's coffee premises.
+See this

-Letter from Nantwich
+Letter from Nantwich.

 lost one coffee shop - on the top (second) floor of Bratt's clothing